By Eric Louie

 The video by the Dublin students is an animated piece titled "Love in Milkquarious."
 It can be found at YouTube.com by using the search words "milkquarious and Dublin High."

 The contest was sponsored by the California Milk Processor Board.
 Students age 14 to 18 who attend California public high schools were eligible to enter the contest from Oct.
 5 to Dec.
-20. They were asked
+20. They were asked to recreate one of the scenes from "White Gold's Battle for Milkquarious," a 20-minute "rock opera" video on the site, and to submit their entries online.

 The video is about main character White Gold's quest to save his hometown of Milkquarious from a potentially deadly milk shortage.
 Judges picked the nine finalists, with the 10th decided by "people's choice" through a popular vote online.
 About 100 groups entered.